altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Dynamize button to "keep going", which jumps to the previous page with unorganized pivs
    - Annotate
 - Local view doesn't show circular loader at the beginning
-- Query selector doesn't show circular loader at the beginning
 - tag L:404
 - Cache queries for hometags?
 - Show "achievements view" with all that you have organized